Read This First!

 :: STEP.bat :: Allows one to Step through a Batch File :: To Test Each Line :: @ECHO OFF COMMAND /Y /C %1.bat %2 %3 %4 :END ________

 This simple example allows one to run a batch file a line at a time to test it.
-It runs another copy of DOS' COMMAND.com.
+It runs another copy of the DOS COMMAND.com.
 The "/Y" switch is what does the stepping.
 It displays each line and asks if you wish to run it or not by pressing "Y" or "N".
 You may exit this procedure at any time by pressing "CONTROL-C".
 Also, by pressing "Escape", the batch file will continue on its own from the current line.
+Realise that some DOS versions will not respond to these key commands in this situation.
+As an example, DR-DOS will ignore "CONTROL-C" and "ESCAPE", instead it simply passes by each remaining line as though `N' was being pressed.

 When running this batch file, don't type the ".bat" extension.
 STEP.bat does that for you via the "%1.bat" replaceable parameter.
 If the batch file requires additional parameters, you may specify up to three via the " %2 %3 %4" replaceable parameters.
 Here's a syntax example: